Ricky9001/ClinicApp/frontend/readme.md

 npm install
 ```

-to run the project, pleasce run
+to run the project, please run
 ```
 npm start
 ```